d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-file-prompt'
         Prompt for file with identifier in variable `denote-directory'.
+        With optional `INITIAL-TEXT', use it to prepopulate the minibuffer.

   Function `denote-keywords-prompt'
         Prompt for one or more keywords.
 In the case of multiple